siddhrajcrest/node-express-boilerPlate/README.md

 Server code using Node.js

+# Steps to setup the application
+- Clone this Repo
+- set mongodb credentials into the env or the script in package.json
+- install the package dependencies using npm i
-To run on local: - npm run start
+- run npm run start

 Authentication endpoints: -